 Biomass from most of the evaluated stocks was above the reference point in most time series, except for the rooster hind and the northern red snapper.
 In the last years, the stock biomass started to decline to levels around and below the reference point.
-These declines are related to an increase in landings in the past ten years that has also been reported for other fishing resources in Mexico (CONAPESCA 2019, Sosa-Nishizaki et al. 2020, Fajardo-Yamamoto et al. 2022).
+These declines are related to an increase in landings in the past ten years that has also been reported for other fishing resources in Mexico [11,18,64].
 Due to deficiencies in the fishing report system in the country, it is impossible to identify if this increase is related to changes in fishing effort.
 Even in stocks that were assessed with shorter time series (e.g., barred sand bass) these declines in biomass have occurred in the last five years.
 For the roster hind, the largest catches were identified at the beginning of the time series producing stock sizes below MSY and continuing at a constant level for the rest of the time series.
 Besides the decrease in landings for this species, another reason the stock biomass did not decrease at lower levels could be that this species has a larger stock size (the largest K estimated among all stocks).
 The northern red snapper's stock biomass decreased below MSY in the early nineties.
-This stock was reported as overexploited in Mexico (DOF 2018), with a population reduction of around 58% (Anderson et al. 2015).
+This stock was reported as overexploited in Mexico [10], with a population reduction of around 58% [65].
 In our estimations, the stock exceeded the reference point in the last three years after overexploiting.
 Like the stock biomass, the increase in landings for the past ten years has produced unsustainable fishing pressure for all the stocks except for the northern red snapper.

-The lack of data in Mexican fisheries is a common feature preventing the development of formal stock assessments needed to implement management strategies (Salas et al., 2007; Arreguín-Sánchez and Arcos-Huitrón, 2011).
-An alternative data source is the logbooks filled out by fishing cooperatives or fishing permit owners, even if this source data still has some limitations (e.g., Russo et al., 2016; Mendoza-Carranza et al., 2018).
-Fulton et al. (2019) recommended the institutionalization and adoption of citizen science by fisheries management agencies and researchers to help create national data collection networks.
-Therefore, to improve the stock status of Mexican fisheries and in line with recommendations from other studies (Cisneros-Mata 2016; Saldaña-Ruíz et al. 2017), we propose some considerations: 1) although landings reconstruction methods have proven to diminish uncertainty on species-specific catch records in data-poor areas and this could be improved by citizen science, these methods do not exclude the need to have official catch records at the species level; 2) efforts should be made to estimate updated life-history parameters for exploited stocks to increase dynamic population knowledge (i.e., size at first maturity, growth parameters, estimate natural, and fishing mortality), and 3) detailed information of fishing effort (i.e., fishing gears including type and sizes, soaking times) associated with catches should be collected so index of abundances (e.g., CPUE) could be estimated.
+The lack of data in Mexican fisheries is a common feature preventing the development of formal stock assessments needed to implement management strategies [23,66].
+An alternative data source is the logbooks filled out by fishing cooperatives or fishing permit owners, even if this source data still has some limitations (e.g., [67,68].
+Fulton et al. [69] recommended the institutionalization and adoption of citizen science by fisheries management agencies and researchers to help create national data collection networks.
+Therefore, to improve the stock status of Mexican fisheries and in line with recommendations from other studies [12,70], we propose some considerations: 1) although landings reconstruction methods have proven to diminish uncertainty on species-specific catch records in data-poor areas and this could be improved by citizen science, these methods do not exclude the need to have official catch records at the species level; 2) efforts should be made to estimate updated life-history parameters for exploited stocks to increase dynamic population knowledge (i.e., size at first maturity, growth parameters, estimate natural, and fishing mortality), and 3) detailed information of fishing effort (i.e., fishing gears including type and sizes, soaking times) associated with catches should be collected so index of abundances (e.g., CPUE) could be estimated.
 Addressing these topics will allow the implementation of more robust stock assessment.
 Control rules to regulate fishing efforts and landings need to be established and published in specific Fishing Management Plans to secure that stock biomass and fishing pressure fluctuate around the reference point.